datacommunitydc/ballyhoo/README.md

 Ballyhoo design and coding is led by Harlan Harris.

 Ballyhoo is Open Source Software, and is released under an MIT License (see LICENSE).
+The Ballyhoo logo is from the public domain, via [openclipart](http://openclipart.org/detail/75487/yell-out-by-rgesthuizen).

 Each Meetup needs to separately configure and deploy their own instance of Ballyhoo.
 Here's what to do: